Jonathan Caouette: Directing

+Acting

-As an actor, Caouette played a major role in the 2006 film Fat Girls and the film Portland, scheduled for pre-production in 2012.
+Caouette had a major role in the 2006 film Fat Girls and the film Portland, scheduled for pre-production in 2012.
 He also appeared in Shortbus, directed by John Cameron Mitchell and in the German documentary Wie ich lernte die Zahlen zu lieben/ How I Learned to Love the Numbers about OCD by Oliver Sechting & Max Taubert.

 Personal life

-Caouette attended Westbury High School in Houston, Texas from 1987 to 1990.

 Caouette has a son, Josh, who was featured in the 2008 documentary Bi the Way.
 Caouette is gay and lives with his husband David in New York City.

-At the age of 12, Caouette accidentally smoked PCP, resulting in what a doctor later diagnosed as depersonalization disorder.
-The director has described Tarnation as an attempt to give his disorder filmic form.
-Of the film, he said: